 - Truly endless hot water supply.

-- Saves massive floor space (wall-mounted).
+- Saves massive floor space because it is wall-mounted.

 ❌ Gas Tankless Cons: